-Aaron F. Mertz, Ph.D., is a biophysicist and scientific community builder and serves as founding Director of the Aspen Institute Science & Society Program, launched in 2019.
-Through research, outreach, and various convening formats, the Program endeavors to explain, connect, and maximize the benefits of science, technology, and innovation, while striving to expand the audience that embraces the value of science to improving the human condition.
+Aaron F. Mertz, Ph.D., is a biophysicist, science advocate, and founding Director of the Aspen Institute Science & Society Program, launched in 2019.
+Through research, outreach, and various convening formats, the Program endeavors to generate greater public appreciation for science as a vital tool to address global challenges and to foster a diverse scientific workforce whose contributions extend beyond the laboratory.

 Previously, Dr. Mertz was a National Science Foundation Postdoctoral Research Fellow and Arnold O. Beckman Postdoctoral Fellow in the Laboratory of Mammalian Cell Biology & Development at Rockefeller University, where he researched mechanisms underlying epithelial tissue growth.
 His publications span biophysics, cell biology, stem cells, mechanical engineering, nuclear physics, and astrophysics and have appeared in Nature, Cell, Cell Stem Cell, PNAS, and Physical Review Letters.